libigl/libigl/tutorial/tutorial.md

 }
 ```

-The function set_mesh copies the mesh into the viewer.
+The function `set_mesh` copies the mesh into the viewer.
-Viewer.launch()  creates a window, an opengl context and it starts the draw loop.
+`Viewer.launch()`  creates a window, an OpenGL context and it starts the draw loop.
 Additional properties can be plotted on the mesh (as we will see later),
 and it is possible to extend the viewer with standard OpenGL code.
 Please see the documentation in